Table of Contents

 3. Show how your product or service can help people reach their ideal state

 People are always in the pursuit of happiness.
 If your product or service has the ability to bring joy, then make sure your target audience knows it.
 Apple commercials regularly demonstrate this by showing how much fun a person can have with their products.
-You can see that in the commercial for AirPods.
-The ad shows a man bouncing off pavements to a head-bopping tune.
+You can see that in this AirPods ad, which shows a man bouncing off pavements to a head-bopping tune.

 The key takeaway: Show your audience how you can help them get closer to their ideal state.
 This ad does that well because it captures something that a lot of people often fantasize about: having a regular day transformed into something extraordinary.